Changes to visiting arrangements and a number of services are in place. For more details visit our Coronavirus page

 Due to the coronavirus pandemic, there are some changes to be aware of to help keep our patients safe.

-- We are now using a ‘super green pathway’ for day surgery patients.
+We are now using a ‘super green pathway’ for day surgery patients.
 This is to minimise the potential spread of coronavirus and keep our patients as safe as possible.
-The super green pathway keeps surgical patients separate to patients attending the Children’s ward.
-This means that children and young people undergoing day case surgery will now be cared for on Gilwern ward on level 1, rather than the Children’s ward on level 2.
+The super green pathway keeps planned surgical patients separate to patients attending the Children’s ward.
+This means that some children and young people undergoing planned day case surgery will be cared for on Gilwern ward, though most children will be admitted to the Children’s ward on level 2 at Hereford County Hospital.

 - Only one parent can accompany the child to the ward and no visitors please.